 Published in July of 2021, Changing Lanes has had an immediate impact on the way that LADOT conducts business, equipping agency-wide decision makers with the data, tools, and strategies needed to advance gender equity.

-It will be an invaluable resource as Los Angeles works to define a new culture of mobility, recasting its transportation system as a fully gender-inclusive network.
+Shortly after publishing the report, LADOT implemented one of Changing Lanes' core recommendations: a "point-to-point" pilot initiative, through which bus riders can travel directly to their destinations.
+The report will continue to be an invaluable resource as Los Angeles works to define a new culture of mobility, recasting its transportation system as a fully gender-inclusive network.

 Los Angeles, California, USA